React PDF annotations — A complete overview

 Adding annotations in a PDF viewer

-Programmatic Annotation
+Programmatic annotation

 With programmatic annotation, a document is annotated automatically based on predefined rules written in the code.
 Programmatic annotation can be performed as part of an automation workflow or during runtime when a PDF is opened, or it can be manually triggered by the user.